RobertHRUBY/Fitness-Fatigue-Models/education/README.md

-## Links, notes, and other educational resources
+## Links, notes, and other educational resources on the WWW

 ### Links to other great resources
 - [Kalman-Filter estimation in MATLAB](https://github.com/bsh2/Kalman-Fitness-Fatigue): Kolossa et al. (2017) (Forked)